OpenINF/.github/SUPPORT.md

 conversation, collaboration, and quick exchanges.
 Be sure to follow our [Code of Conduct][coc].
 The room is end-to-end encrypted and you will need to first be verified before messages can be seen (this is performed by in-room admins).
+Invitation to the space would have to happen before room-verification can occur.

 **[@OpenINF][twitter-account] on Twitter:** The OpenINF support account on Twitter. <abbr title="Direct Messages">DMs</abbr> (Direct Messages) are open.
 Be